cheyrou23/dns-lookup/README.md

 Domain names DNS lookup
 ==========

-Simple bash script to get WHOIS info from Jisc:
+Simple bash script to get the domain owner from WHOIS info from Jisc:

 https://community.jisc.ac.uk/janet-apps/whois

-for a list of domain names output to a csv.
+and output to a csv.

 This is a WHOIS server for querying registrations under ac.uk and gov.uk.